-We have identified some sites as most suitable for the organisation of events.
+Here are the sites suitable for events.
 Each site comes with different facilities and its own limitations.
-If possible, we recommend that you visit the prospective site in order to ensure it is suitable to your event.
+We recommend you visit the site to ensure it is ideal for your needs

-During the application process, you will asked to provide us with your preferred dates.
-However, please note that the City of Holdfast Bay is a very popular event destination and there is a chance that your preferred dates and / or location are not available.
-If this is the case, the Events Team will contact you and discuss with you possible alternatives.
+During the application process, you will be asked to nominate your preferred dates.
+If your preferred dates and/or location are not available, the Events Team will contact you to discuss alternatives.

-It is essential that you have a current Public Liability Insurance to the value of $20 million.
+It is essential that you have a current public liability insurance to the value of $20 million.
 Your certificate will need to be provided to us at the time of application.
-Please note that your permit will NOT be approved or will be cancelled if you fail to meet this criteria.
+Please note that your permit will NOT be approved if fail to meet these criteria.

 Remember that it is the responsibility of the event organiser to ensure the right insurances are in place for your event.
-If appropriate and in addition to the public liability insurance, you may want to consider the following insurances:
+In addition to the public liability insurance, you may want to consider the following insurances:

 Infrastructure and Equipment

-Power is only available at some of our venues.
-It is important that you are aware of available power location when preparing your site plan.
+Power is only available at some of our reserves and it is important that you are aware of the available power location when preparing your site plan.
 Generators can also be used to service your event needs and offer you more flexibility in your site layout.
-It is however important to consider local residents when positioning such equipment, as well as to ensure it is properly secured.
+Please consider local residents when positioning such equipment, and ensure it is properly secured.

 As the event organiser, it is your responsibility to control noise levels and visual nuisance at your event.
-All reasonable measures must be taken to ensure disturbance are kept to a minimum, during the event but also around bump in and bump out times.
-We encourage you to read our Noise and Public Nuisance page and be familiar with all aspects of it.
+All reasonable measures must be taken to ensure disturbances are kept to a minimum, during the event but also around bump-in and bump-out times.
+We encourage you to read our Noise and Public Nuisance page.

 You will be required to distribute a notification letter to surrounding properties and businesses in the week leading to your event.
 This should include at minimum details about the event, what nuisances are to be expected, as well as the mobile phone number and name of the event manager.
-A template is available for your convenience.
+A template can be provided.

 However, we also understand that every event is unique.
 If you are unable to meet the requirements of our Noise policy, we ask you to contact the Events Team as soon as possible to discuss the details of your event.

-Pegging is allowed in most of our reserves, ONLY IF prior approval has been received from the Events Team.
-Marking of our underground irrigation systems will be able to guide your contractors during the installation of your structures.
-A mark out will occur in the days leading up to the event bump in date.
+Securing marquee's using pegs is allowed on most of our reserves, ONLY IF prior approval has been received from the Events Team.
+Our Depot Team will mark out the underground irrigation systems to enable you to guide your contractors during the installation of structures.

 It is the responsibility of the event organiser to provide adequate toilet facilities and to maintain these toilets in a clean and stocked condition for the duration of the event.

-Public toilet facilities are available at some of our venues.
-However, you will need to ask permission if you require access outside of regular opening hours.
-Additional toilet cleaning and restocking outside of the normal service provision can also be arranged.
+Public toilet facilities are available at some of our parks and reserves.
+Additional toilet cleaning and restocking outside of the normal service provision can be arranged at an additional cost.
 Should the toilets be left in an untidy manner and require special attention following your event, an additional cleaning fee will be deducted from your bond or you will be issued with an invoice.

 We are able to assist you by providing general and recycling waste bins for an additional fee.
 Please ensure that you include this in your application.